 Do not use balsam Peru and castor oil topical on a child without medical advice.

 How should I use balsam Peru and castor oil topical?

 Use exactly as directed on the label, or as prescribed by your doctor.

 Do not take by mouth.
 Topical medicine is for use only on the skin.

 Wash your hands before and after applying this medicine.

-Apply a thin layer of medication to the wound.
-Balsam Peru and castor oil is usually applied 2 or 3 times daily.
+Apply a thin layer of medicine to the wound.
+Balsam Peru and castor oil is usually applied at least 2 times daily.
 Follow your doctor's instructions.